unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

   component constant, whose value will be used in place of the string as divisions;
-- if its value is a sequence, it indicates that the state is an array, and its values are the length of the dimensions of the array (in the order in the sequence).
+- if its value is a sequence, it indicates that the state is an array, and its values are the lengths of the dimensions of the array (in the order in the sequence).

-The *divisions* item may be useful when considering e.g. different vertical layers in a component.
-Note that scalar/vector/array refer to the dimension of the state for a given element in the SpaceDomain, so a scalar state does not mean that there is only one state value for the whole spatial domain, it only means that there is only one state value for each spatial element in the space domain.
+The *divisions* item can be used when considering e.g. different vertical layers in a component.
+Note that scalar/vector/array refer to the dimension of the state for a given element in the space domain, so a scalar state does not mean that there is only one state value for the whole spatial domain, it only means that there is only one state value for each spatial element in the space domain.

+.. rubric:: Parameters

+The parameters are those variables subject to tuning.
+Note, parameter tuning/calibration is not a functionality offered by the framework.

+In addition to its *units* and *description*, a *valid_range* metadata is recommended to be given and it takes a sequence of two numbers as value to define the extent of the valid range of parameter values.
+Providing such a range helps the users of your component to determine its parameters values for their specific modelling context.

+.. rubric:: Constants

+The constants are those variable not subject to tuning.
+Nevertheless, they can be adjusted by the users, e.g. to adjust its precision, or to adapt it to their modelling context.

+In addition to its *units* and *description*, a *default_value* metadata is mandatory for each constant.
+This is to provide a value for the user if they are not interested in providing/adjusting it.

+.. rubric:: Extra spatial attributes

-In addition, the component definition features three special optional attributes `_requires_land_sea_mask`, `_requires_flow_direction` and `_requires_cell_area`.
+In addition, the component definition features three spatial optional attributes `_requires_land_sea_mask`, `_requires_flow_direction` and `_requires_cell_area`.
 They must be assigned a boolean value (True if required by your component, False if not) -- their default value is False.
+If they are required, the framework will ensure that the user provides the information so that the component can be used successfully.

 If you need land sea mask information for your computations, set `_requires_land_sea_mask` to True and access it in your class methods using `self.spacedomain.land_sea_mask`.

 If you need flow direction information or want to use the flow routing functionality of the component (accessible through `self.spacedomain.route(...)`), set `_requires_flow_direction` to True, and access it in your class methods using `self.spacedomain.flow_direction`.

 If you need the horizontal cell area of the space domain elements, set `_requires_cell_area` to True and access it in your class methods using `self.spacedomain.cell_area`.

+.. rubric:: Example

 See a detailed example of a mock component definition below.